by Casey | Jan 9, 2024 | Blog , Daily Show Prep

 VII.
 Next Episode: Episode 10 Friends in Low Places

 a.
-VFW, DAV, American Legion, Marine Corps League, and other fraternal organizations are out there for Veterans.
+VFW, DAV, Legion, Marine Corps League, and other fraternal organizations are out there for Veterans.
 This breakdown of the organizations talks to members and the benefit of the camaraderie that these programs provide.
 The Common Veterans represent FreedomSystem.org’s martial arts and mountain bike association.

 Send in a voice message: https://podcasters.spotify.com/pod/show/commonveterans/message